 “Skunk spray.”
-They might be two of pet parents’ least favorite words (along with ‘chewed shoes’ and ‘explosive diarrhea’).
-If your dog comes to your door stinky, check them for scratches and bites, make sure his eyes didn’t take a direct hit, then clean them up with a homemade potion developed by chemist Paul Klebaum.
+Those might be two of pet parents’ least favorite words (along with ‘chewed shoes’ and ‘explosive diarrhea’).
+If your dog comes to your door stinky, check them for scratches and bites, make sure their eyes didn’t take a direct hit, then clean them up with a homemade potion developed by chemist Paul Klebaum.

-Summer months, with their sunny days and warm nights, are prime time for skunks and while they aren’t looking for trouble, they know what to do when it finds them (aka spray!).
-If we’re our dogs’ best friends, the striped skunk has to be one of their worst.
+Summer months, with their sunny days and warm nights, are prime time for skunks and while they aren’t looking for trouble, they know what to do when it finds them (a.k.a. spray!).
+If we’re our dogs’ best friends, the striped skunk has to be at the top of their enemy list.
 Even the skunk’s scientific name — Mephitis mephitis, from the Latin word meaning “stench” —references the eye-watering odor of their defensive spray.